pinyenliu1104/donkeycar/README.md

 https://docs.donkeycar.com/guide/simulator/

 ### Get driving.
-After building a Donkey you can turn on your car and go to http://localhost:8887 to drive.
+After building a Donkey car, you can turn on your car and go to http://localhost:8887 to drive.

 ### How to use this function.
 Create a car